 - Should You Stick With A Traditional Philly Cheesesteak?

 As mentioned. the toppings that are on a Philly cheesesteak can really make or break the entire dish.
 No matter how perfect the rest of the sandwich is, if you dislike one of the toppings then chances are that you will not enjoy eating it.

 However, the toppings do not just have the power to ruin the cheesesteak.
 They also have the power to enhance it.
 If the toppings are amazing then that can really add to your experience when eating.
 You may like the sub a lot more!

 The cheesesteak is all about your overall experience as everything needs to be good.
 You cannot have a single ingredient or a single aspect of it being the carrying force of the sandwich’s quality.
-The entire sandwich has to be amazing from the bread to the toppings.
+The entire sandwich has to be amazing from using the best bread to the best toppings for your cheesesteak.